-Ensure that the caster wheels are pointed forward or backward and NOT pointed sideways, before placing the wheel chocks, as shown in the illustration at right.
+Ensure that the caster wheels are pointed forward or backward, before placing the wheel chocks, as shown in the illustration at right.

 - 6. Using a forklift, lift the cab end of the windrower approximately 130 cm (51 in.)
 (B) off of the ground, so that wheel assemblies (A) can be removed from or installed onto the wheel drive hubs. - 7.
 Place stands or cribbing (C) under the windrower frame.